Rejection of a health claim for isomaltulose

 Why?

-A substance making a contribution to energy-yielding metabolism is not specific to isomaltulose; it applies to all energy containing macronutrients (carbohydrates, proteins, and lipids) supplying the body with metabolisable energy.
-Isomaltulose is a disaccharide.
-It consists of one glucose molecule and one fructose molecule.
-Therefore the health claim may encourage consumption of sugars.
-It is generally accepted scientific advice that consumer intake of sugars should be reduced.
+Making a contribution to energy-yielding metabolism is not specific to isomaltulose; it applies to all energy-containing macronutrients (carbohydrates, proteins, and lipids) that supply the body with metabolisable energy.
+Isomaltulose is a disaccharide (consisting of one glucose molecule and one fructose molecule), therefore the health claim may encourage consumption of sugars.
+It is generally accepted scientific advice that consumers’ intake of sugars should be reduced.

 Timeline